Using Financial Aid and Other Funding Sources

 Out-of-State Scholarships

-These scholarships are awarded as partial tuition waivers.
-For semester and academic year programs, students can use their partial tuition waivers towards study abroad cost; however the scholarship amounts will be adjusted depending on the study abroad program type.
-KU Exchange Programs are already billed at KS-Resident tuition, therefore the Out-of-State Scholarship will be converted to the equivalent Kansas Resident Scholarship.
-Tuition for direct enroll and Student Initiated Programs are not billed by KU, but directly by the host institution, so students are billed the host institution rate.
-Therefore the Out-of-State Scholarship that the student normally receives will be converted from a partial tuition waiver to a scholarship (in the dollar amount of the tuition waiver).
-Summer Out-of-State Scholarships cannot be applied to summer study abroad.
-If you have questions on how KU out-of-state scholarships can be applied towards study abroad costs, contact your Financial Aid Counselor.
+For semester and academic year programs, students can use their existing merit scholarships towards study abroad cost; however the scholarship amounts will be adjusted depending on the type of study abroad program in which you are participating.
+KU Exchange Programs are billed at the resident tuition rate, therefore the out-of-state merit scholarship will be awarded at the equivalent in-state merit scholarship amount during the semester that a student is participating in a KU exchange program abroad.
+Tuition for direct enrollment and student-initiated programs is set by the foreign institution and paid directly to the host institution.
+As a result, the Out-of-State Merit Scholarship that the student normally receives will remain the same when participating in these programs.
+Out-of-State Merit Scholarships cannot be applied to summer study abroad.
+If you have questions on how KU Out-of-State Merit Scholarships can be applied towards study abroad costs, contact your Financial Aid Counselor.

 International Student Scholarships

-These are usually awarded as tuition waivers and can not be used towards most study abroad programs.
+These generally cannot be used towards most study abroad programs.
 International Student Scholarships can be used towards faculty-led study abroad programs where students are enrolled in KU study abroad courses taught by KU faculty which charge KU tuition.

 KU Endowment Loans

-KU Endowment Loans can be up to $4,000 and is a low interest loan perfect for students who need funds to cover upfront costs such as passport, visa or airfare.
-This loan is disbursed typically 2 weeks after application.
+KU Endowment Loans are available in amounts up to $5,000/year for undergraduate students (except for freshmen) and $6,000/year for graduate students.
+KU Endowment Loans offer a low interest loan which can be a good option for students who need funds to cover the upfront costs of study abroad, such as securing a passport or student visa or purchasing airfare.
+This loan is typically disbursed two weeks after application.

 Private/Alternative Loans